Amma Twum-Amoah: Career

-Amma previously served in key civil service and government positions in Ghana and held a diplomatic post in Australia as Minister-Counsellor/Acting High Commissioner, for Ghana High Commission at Canberra in Australia from October 2005 to February 2006.
+Amma previously served in key civil service and government positions in Ghana and held a diplomatic post in Australia as Acting High Commissioner/Minister-Counsellor, for Ghana High Commission at Canberra in Australia from October 2005 to February 2006.

 During her work in Australia, she led a team of four Officers to reopen Ghana’s High Commission in Canberra and represented the Government of Ghana in Australia until the arrival of a substantive High Commissioner in March 2006 in the person of His Excellency Mr. Kofi Sekyiamah.

 The Ghanaian Diplomat served as Counsellor/Head of Chancery for the Ghana Permanent Mission to the United Nations in Geneva, Switzerland from September 2000 to August 2002.
-In Geneva Amma served as a member of the delegation for Ghana presenting a report on human rights discrimination.
+In Geneva, Amma served as a member of the delegation for Ghana presenting a report on human rights discrimination.
 She was part of the team that presented the report of the Ninth Meeting of the Programme Coordinating Board of the Joint United Nations Programme on HIV/AIDS, Geneva, in May 2000.